 Taiji EastWest

-As of July 1, 2021 we have returned to in-person group classes.
-We continue to offer some events online, on a periodic basis (such as our seasonal Body Tonics and Qigong series).
+We host in-person group classes weekly, and offer some events online on a periodic basis (such as our seasonal Body Tonics and Qigong series).

 Our embodied movement regimens include training in Taiji Form, Push Hands and Qigong.
-The art of Taijiquan (Tai Chi Chuan), which originated in China, is a low impact set of slow movements when knit together create a form (or dance).
+The art of Taijiquan (Tai Chi Chuan), which originated in China, is a low-impact set of slow movements that, when knit together, is known as Taiji Form (kind of a dance, but more than choreography).
 At its basic stages Taiji promotes physical health and emotional calm.

-The main goal of our Taiji form course is to learn the principles of Taiji movement and do the form.
-Taiji's more advanced stages include partnerwork (push hands, or tui shou) and self defense.
-In both Taiji and Qigong classes a strong emphasis is put on optimal dynamic bodily alignment and dantien or, hara-based movement.
+The main goal of our Taiji Form course is to learn the principles of Taiji movement and do the form regularly: practice.
+Taiji's more advanced stages include partnerwork (push hands, or tui shou) and self-defense.
+In both Taiji and Qigong classes a strong emphasis is put on optimal dynamic bodily alignment and dantien-, or hara-based movement.

-Qigong classes deal more directly with human, natural and cosmic energy systems, through a series of East Asian calisthenics.
-In Qigong we directly intend to circulate and store qi (chi).
-Generally Qigong forms are less complex than those in Taiji.
+Qigong classes deal more directly with human bio, natural and cosmic energy systems, through a series of what might be termed East Asian calisthenics.
+In Qigong we directly intend to circulate and store qi (chi, or ki).
+Generally Qigong forms are less complex than those in Taiji, and more attention is brought to life-force awareness and cultivation.
 They are sister arts with some overlapping areas of body integrity, rooting and other key concepts.

 Taiji Form